What is a stroke?

 - Nephritis, nephritic syndrome and nephrosis (kidney diseases)

-A stroke is not necessarily an emergency.
+A stroke is a medical emergency.

 Blood supply to the brain that is briefly interrupted describes a _________.